dematerializer/unicode-emoji-data/README.md

 - comprehensible for humans by means of [Unicode® Technical Report #51 - UNICODE EMOJI](http://www.unicode.org/reports/tr51/)
 - straight from the source, compiled directly from [unicode repository data files](http://unicode.org/Public/emoji/4.0/)
 - correct & complete compared against the [unicode emoji list](http://unicode.org/emoji/charts/emoji-list.html)
-- up-to-date, supporting the latest unicode emoji versions 4 (stable) and 5 (beta)
+- up-to-date, supporting the latest stable unicode emoji version 4
 - no heavy weight [image files or spritesheets](https://www.npmjs.com/package/emoji-datasource) or annotations included
 - internationalized emoji annotations (text-to-speech descriptions and keywords) with extensions provided by the community are available via the unicode [CLDR](http://cldr.unicode.org/) standard compliant [unicode-emoji-annotations](https://www.npmjs.com/package/unicode-emoji-annotations) module

 This project aims to preserve emoji data with respect to the original source as closely as possible, retaining concepts and naming conventions of the specification where possible while providing all information in a single carefully designed JSON structure.

-*Warning: ~1MB file ahead!* Have a look at [this table to see an example](https://dematerializer.github.io/unicode-emoji-data/emoji-data.stable.html) of what data this library provides.
+*Warning: ~1MB file ahead!* Have a look at [this table to see an example](https://dematerializer.github.io/unicode-emoji-data/emoji-data.html) of what data this library provides.

 Check out [emoji-finder](https://www.npmjs.com/package/emoji-finder) to see an example of how this module can be utilized in a real application.